 Security & Safety

-In general, the airport staff seem to tolerate or ignore airport sleepers, but with the recent 2018 World Cup “good behavior” policy, we’re not sure whether this has changed.
-Most travellers report little issue from security guards and police.
+In general, the airport staff seem to tolerate or ignore airport sleepers, but with the 2018 World Cup “good behaviour” policy, we’re unsure whether this has changed.
+Most travellers report no issues with security guards and police.

 At the time of this update, we have no reports from travellers commenting on safety issues at Moscow Sheremetyevo Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s essential to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review

-To help us keep this page up-to-date for future airport sleepers, tell us about your experience sleeping in Moscow Sheremetyevo Airport in the form below.
+To help us keep this page up-to-date for future airport sleepers, write a review about your experience sleeping in Moscow Sheremetyevo Airport.